prl-mushr/mushr-website/content/tutorials/dataset_documentation.md

         if (topic == '/car24'+topicTwo) or (topic == '/car25'+topicTwo) or (topic == '/car26'+topicTwo):
             bagNew.write(topic, msg, t)
 ```
-If you want most information from the original dataset and just don't want some specific information such as `/camera/color/image_throttled` you can use this.
+The second one is when you want most information from the original dataset and just don't want some specific information such as `/camera/color/image_throttled` you can use this to filter out unwanted data.
 ```
 from rosbag import Bag
 import rospy